Breaking $1/\epsilon$ Barrier in Quantum Zero-Sum Games: Generalizing Metric Subregularity for Spectraplexes: Omitted Proofs for Convergence Analysis

-In this section, we show how SP-MS for spectraplexes implies the error bound for spectraplexes.
-Using the error bound, we then prove the total number of iterations required for the \itersmooth algorithm to compute an $\epsilon$-equilibrium.
+In this section, we aim to prove the following theorem. \qiteratedconvergenceratefin* Specifically, we show how SP-MS for spectraplexes implies the error bound for spectraplexes.
+Using the error bound, we then prove the total number of iterations required for the \itersmooth algorithm to compute an $\varepsilon$-equilibrium. \begin{restatable} {proposition}{propconditionnumber} Let $\superop: \bspace \to \aspace$ be the superoperator defined by POVM and $\mathcal{U}$ as in \eqref{eqn:superoperator}, and let the duality gap be defined as in \eqref{eqn:duality-gap}.
+Then there exists $\delta > 0$ such that, for all $\joint \in \jointsp$,